wp-plugins/cybersyn/readme.txt

 1. Adjustable post uniqueness identification by GUID, post name or both.
 1. CyberSyn has no problem with syndicating various embedded media content such as tube videos etc.

-More usage info can be found at the [plugin's homepage](http://www.cyberseo.net/cybersyn/ "CyberSyn").

 == Installation ==

 1. Upload 'wp-flash.php' to the '/wp-content/plugins/' directory